miku/hellogolang/README.md

 CSP
 ===

-> In Hoare's CSP language, processes communicate by sending or receiving values from named unbuffered channels.
-Since the channels are unbuffered, the send operation blocks until the value has been transferred to a receiver, thus providing a mechanism for synchronization.
+> In Hoare's CSP language, *processes communicate* by sending or receiving values from named unbuffered channels.
+Since the channels are unbuffered, the send operation blocks until the value has been transferred to a receiver, thus providing a *mechanism for synchronization*.

 ----